Discover it® Student Cash Back review

 Best cards to pair the Discover it Student Cash Back card with

 Since you’re just starting on your credit journey, it’s crucial to focus on building good credit habits and eventually upgrading to a full-grade card instead of chasing rewards.
-Applying for a second credit card this early might not be the best use of your time, but a cash back card that can earn a flat rate higher than 1 percent back—like the Journey Student Rewards card—could earn more rewards on purchases outside your 5 percent categories or their quarterly spending limit.
+Applying for a second credit card this early might not be the best use of your time, but a cash back card that can earn a flat rate higher than 1 percent back—like the Capital One Quicksilver Student card—could earn more rewards on purchases outside your 5 percent categories or their quarterly spending limit.

 Bankrate’s Take—Is the Discover it Student Cash Back card worth it?

 The Discover it Student Cash Back card is one of the few student credit cards that offer rewards on par with its issuer’s signature card.
-Its rotating category cash back is hard to beat, plus the first-year cash back match and Good Grade Reward bonuses are outstanding considering this card’s low ongoing rates and fees.
+Its rotating category cash back is hard to beat, plus the first-year cash back match are outstanding considering this card’s low ongoing rates and fees.